 Mix up a batch of this homemade upholstery cleaner:

-Mix all ingredients in a small sauce pan over high heat and bring it to a boil.
+Mix all ingredients in a small saucepan over high heat and bring it to a boil.
 Remove from stove and allow to cool slightly but only until you can touch it.
 Pour into a spray bottle.
 You want to use this as hot as tolerable.
-With a good scrubber like a sponge or brush, scrub your car’s upholstery.
+With a good scrubber like a sponge or brush, scrub stained, or just plain dirty upholstery.
 Use it on the floor mats, too!
 Rinse with cool water and a clean rag.
 You can use this on any upholstery, by the way.

 8. Bathroom cleaner

-There are tons of DIY bathroom cleaner recipes out there, but none can top this one in my humble opinion!
+There are tons of DIY bathroom cleaner recipes out there, but none can top this one.